AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

    For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.

 Segments are refreshed every 24 hours.
-However, inclusion in a segment expires after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from Real-Time CDP every 30 days or less.
+However, inclusion in a segment expires after 30 days by default or after a customer-specified expiration period.
+Refresh your segments by re-pushing them from Real-Time CDP prior to the expiration.
+To request a custom segment expiration, contact your Adobe Account Team.

 >[!MORELIKETHIS]
 >